aco-rt/Foundry-VTT-Oracle/Readme.md

 - A valid credit or debit card (You will be charged a small amount, a few cents, to check if the tranaction goes through, and then you will be refunded, so free.)
 - A valid phone number.
 They want to make sure you are not a bot.

+## Step 2 : Get an instance running

+Get an oracle free tier instance running with the correct ports open.
+See the video on how to do this.

-## Step 2 : Get a domain
+## Step 3 : Get a domain

 You may purchase a domain from a domain registrar of your choice, or do what I did and use noip to get 3 free dynamic dns domains (ddns).
 Just A record will be enough.
 Watch the video on how to do it, if you find the process a bit confusing.
-You will need this url which points to your ip.
+You will need this url which points to your Oracle instance ip.

-## Step 3 : Get an instance running

-Get an oracle free tier instance running with the correct ports open.
-See the video on how to do this.

 ## Step 4 : Get the foundryOracle.sh script

+Now let's connect to the instance and start the installation process.
 This script will install foundry VTT on your new instance.
 It will get the system updated and get the required support software installed, and It will ask for a foundryVTT timed download url, and the url you made earlier with noip or something similar.

 On your new instance run the following.